mezuka/enum/README.md

 end
 ```

 Now `take` safely defined values by argument with its `Symbol` or `String` type.
 If there is no defined such value `Enum::TokenNotFoundError` exception will be raised.
 And this is the **safety** - you will be noticed about the problem and fix it by introducing a new value or fixing a source of the invalid value.
-While others implementations of enums in Ruby (that I know) just silently ignore invalid values returing `nil` this one will raise the exception **always**.
+While others implementations of enums in Ruby (that I know) just silently ignore invalid values returning `nil` this one will raise the exception **always**.
 Example of usage:

 ```ruby
 Side.take(:left) # => "left"